zdorow/iOS-App-Update-Scheduler/README.md

 ![alt text](Resources/Yes.png)

- **If this it the first time setup we might want to use the Setup Script [Setup Script Download](Resources/AppUpdateSetup.sh) the setup script has the option to download the .pkg
+***If this it the first time setup it is recommended to use the Bash [Setup Script.](Resources/AppUpdateSetup.sh) This setup script has the option to download the .pkg when it is run and checks all the apps to make sure app updates are turned on at the individual level.***

 To run the program please download the .pkg and run the installer or run the setup script.
 It will get installed to the Applications folder and can be run from there.